elvindesouza/elvindesouza.github.io/src/pages.md

 _misc pages_

+## [Neovim Configuration]

+Switching from vim to neovim, and re-writing the configuration in pure-lua.
+Aim is to get an almost-IDE working with only the most popular(supported), and lua-only plugins

 ## [Shell Scripting - A Quick Reference](pages/shell-programming.md)

 Shebangs, comments, syntax, flow control and looping constructs, running external commands, etc.